Federal Student Loans

 Federal Direct Loan

 The Federal Direct Loan Program is a federally sponsored and regulated national student loan program for undergraduate and graduate students.
 The Federal Direct Loan is awarded to you by the Financial Aid Office after completing an annual FAFSA application and can come in the form of a Subsidized or an Unsubsidized Loan (or a combination of both).
-Funds are borrowed directly from the federal government, and a 1% origination fee is applied to each loan.
+Funds are borrowed directly from the federal government, and an origination fee is applied to each loan.
 Your loans will be assigned to a servicer, who will be your point of contact in regards to repayment.
 You will receive a disclosure statement from your servicer regarding the amount of your loan and the anticipated disbursement dates.
 No payments are required until 6 months after you graduate or drop below half time enrollment.
 The maximum repayment period is 10 years, although through consolidation, that period may be extended.

 Subsidized Federal Direct Loan

 Eligibility for the Subsidized Loan is based on financial need as determined by the federal processor and the Financial Aid Office.
 The Subsidized Loan does not accrue interest until a student graduates or drops below half time enrollment.
-Direct Subsidized Loans disbursed after July 1, 2013 have a fixed rate of 3.86% for the 2013-14 academic year.
+Direct Subsidized Loans disbursed between July 1, 2014 and June 30, 2015 have a fixed interest rate of 4.66%.
 Graduate students are not eligible for this type of loan.

 Unsubsidized Federal Direct Loan

-Unlike the Subsidized Loan, financial need is not a requirement for the Unsubsidized Loan.
-The interest on the Unsubsidized Loan begins immediately upon disbursement and accrues at 3.86% for Undergraduate students for the 2013-14 academic year (5.41% for Graduate students).
+Unlike the Subsidized Loan, financial need is not a requirement for the Unsubsidized Loan, and the interest on the Unsubsidized Loan begins to accrue immediately upon disbursement.
+Loans that disburse between July 1, 2014 and June 30, 2015 have an interest rate of 4.66% for Undergraduates (6.21% for Graduates).
 Students can pay the interest quarterly or allow the interest to add to the principal.

 Federal Direct Loan Limits (Annual)